danielecr/all-by-my-host/README.md

 This similar to `kubectl edit ...`  class of commands, but here the definition is in XML.

+### Network Troubleshooting (firewall)

+My ignorance on network field must be fixed.
+A unode stopped to go out. virbr0 was isolated

+> sudo sysctl net.ipv4.ip_forward=1
+> sudo iptables -A FORWARD -o virbr0 -j ACCEPT
+> sudo iptables -t nat -A POSTROUTING --out-interface enp8s0 -j MASQUERADE

+fixed the problem.
+But what is FORWARD?
+POSTROUTING?
+Filtering?
+I need to understand

+see also `nft` command.

 ## TODO

 To explore more on network staff, I want to follow: